 Until Regulations Change, Stay Away From Amazon Hemp Oil

 Regulations surrounding CBD are continuing to relax in the UK and other countries.
-Thanks to this, CBD oils and other CBD products are being offered by an increasing number of retailers.
+Thanks to this, CBD oil and other CBD (cannabidiol) products are being offered by an increasing number of retailers.

 As it stands, however, CBD products are not allowed to be sold on Amazon UK and other regional Amazon sites.
 As such, we’d recommend that you avoid buying any hemp products on Amazon’s UK, US, and other Amazon websites.
 These products don’t contain CBD: they are misleading and arguably breaking rules related to advertising food supplements.